-Your doctor or physical therapist will also teach you safe ways to move your arm and shoulder.
+Your surgeon or physical therapist will also teach you safe ways to move your arm and shoulder:

-These exercises and movements may hard but they will get easier over time.
-It is very important to do these as your doctor or therapist showed you.
+These exercises and movements may be hard but they will get easier over time.
+It is very important to do these as your surgeon or therapist showed you.
 Doing these exercises will help your shoulder get better faster.
-They will help you be more actives after you recover.
+They will help you be more active after you recover.

 Activities and movements you should try to avoid are: